 There is a difficulty in enforcing real burdens as, while real burdens are required to be registered on the title deed of the burdened land, there is no such requirement for the benefiting land.
 As a result, the owner of the benefiting land may have the right to enforce the burden without knowing it (and may thus not know how to remedy a breach of the burden).

 Types of real burdens

-There are a wide range of real burden, most commonly found in cases of plot subdivision or ‘community real burden’ (where a large plot of land was bought by a developer, built into an estate and then sold individually).
+There is a wide range of real burdens, most commonly found in cases of plot subdivision or ‘community real burden’ (where a large plot of land was bought by a developer, built into an estate and then sold individually).

 Duration of real burdens

 Real burdens will unless clearly stated otherwise, continue without change for the lifetime of the property.

 Real burdens can be changed (also known as ‘varied’) or removed (also known as ‘discharged’) in a number of ways.
 These include: